K2D2021/K2DMessenger/README.md

 ### Circle avatars
-The project uses a library CircleImageView by hdodenhof to display user avatars in circle format
+This project uses the CircleImageView by hdodenhof library to display user avatars in circle format

 ### Firebase database
+The project was connected to Firebase to use a realtime database to store users and their data.

 ### Side navigation menu
+This application uses the Material Drawer by Mike Penz library to build an interface with a side menu.

 ### Online autorization
+Connecting to Firebase allows you to perform online authorization.